hugohammer/LFR-IMN/README.md

 ```

-2. Update the model initializations:

-The example script trains two distinct models (Baseline and LFR-IMN).
+2. The example script trains two distinct models (Baseline and LFR-IMN).
 You will need to replace the `MLPBackbone` initialization in **both** sections to ensure they use separate TabResNet architectures.
 In **Section 2 (TRAINING BASELINE IMN)**, find these lines:
 ```python
 backbone_base = MLPBackbone(num_features=P)
 imn_model = LFR_IMN(backbone_base, device=device)